AMC Hornet: 1971

 The 1971 model year was the introduction of the Sportabout, a 4-door wagon using a steeply sloped back design with a single liftgate-type hatch.
 The styling was well-executed to appear muscular and purposeful while the liftgate-type station wagon appeared revolutionary in an era of traditional and upright rear tailgates.
 All featured a "Sportabout" emblem at the rear of the bodysides.

-The 2- and 4-door sedans were carryovers.
+The two- and four-door sedans were carryovers.
 The 232 CID I6 engine was now standard across the range.

 A marketing promotion in the Spring made available a new fabric folding sunroof on specially equipped Hornets, as well as on the Gremlin.
 The opening roof feature was included with the purchase of whitewall tires, custom wheel covers, pinstripes or rally stripes, a light group, and a special visibility group.

 SC/360

 The SC/360 was added for the 1971 model year as a compact 2-door muscle car that was intended as a follow-up to the 1969 SC Rambler.
-The tire pressure sticker on the first 1970 models built hinted at the availability of the 360 V8 engine.
+The tire pressure sticker on the initial production of 1970 models hinted at the availability of the 360 V8 engine.
 The standard engine for the SC/360 was AMC's 360 CID V8.
 The SC/360 was distinguished by styled wheels, body striping, individual fully reclining front seats as well as other performance and appearance upgrades.
 In standard form, with a two-barrel carburetor, the 360 produced 245 hp (gross) and the car was priced at just US$2,663 (about $40 below the 1971 Plymouth Duster 340).
 This combination was offered by AMC to achieve a 12.5:1 weight-to-horsepower ratio for insurance rate calculations.

 With the addition of the $199 "Go" package's four-barrel carburetor and ram-air induction, the SC's power increased to 285 hp.
 Optional in place of the standard three-speed was a Hurst-shifted GM Borg-Warner Super T10 four-speed or an automatic transmission.
 Goodyear Polyglas D70x14 blackwall tires were standard, with upgrades including white lettered tires, a heavy-duty suspension package, and the Spicer "Twin-Grip" limited slip differential with 3.54:1 or 3.90:1 gears.